 This article covers how Default Bucket Retention may be applied on a bucket through the Backblaze web application.
 For information on how to apply Default Bucket Retention via API, visit this page.

 A prerequisite for applying Object Lock Legal Hold on a file is that Object Lock is enabled for a bucket.
-Enabling Object Lock for a bucket only may be done at bucket creation or on an existing bucket.
+Object Lock can be enabled on a bucket at the time of the bucket's creation, or after the fact on a pre-existing bucket.